sandhyatharanian/data-512/data-512-final/A5-Final-Project-Proposal.md

 The dataset used for this project is obtained from the City of Cincinnati's computer aided dispatch (CAD) database which contains fire incident responses including emergency medical services (EMS) calls, fires, rescue incidents, and all other services handled by the Fire Department.
 This dataset is updated daily and is available as a public domain which allows to freely share and use the data for any purpose and without any restrictions.

-Link to the website can be found [here](https://data.cincinnati-oh.gov/Safety/Cincinnati-Fire-Incidents-CAD-including-EMS-ALS-BL/vnsz-a3wp) and the dataset can be accessed using the API Endpoint which can be found [here](https://data.cincinnati-oh.gov/resource/vnsz-a3wp.json).
+Link to the website can be found [here](https://data.cincinnati-oh.gov/Safety/Cincinnati-Fire-Incidents-CAD-including-EMS-ALS-BL/vnsz-a3wp). <br/>
+Link to the **dataset** can be accessed using the API Endpoint which can be found [here](https://data.cincinnati-oh.gov/resource/vnsz-a3wp.json).

 ## Data description